 get to the source of production

 Waleed is an agriculture engineer in Wahat SEKEM.
 His children study at SEKEM school, also his wife teaches Arabic there.
 They are living a wonderful new experience surrounded by calming beautiful places.
-He’s a hard worker farmer trying to cover the market’s needs for all the herbs.
+He’s a hard worker farmer trying to cover all the herbs needed in the market.

-The moringa goes to CO2 fumigation chamber for disinfesting to prevent and get rid of any pests in the grains as it’s toxic for insects.
+The thyme goes to CO2 fumigation chamber for disinfesting to prevent and get rid of any pests in the grains as it’s toxic for insects.

 The organic wastes are sent to sites to be reused either as compost or animal fodder.

 Factory workers work in safe conditions and receive health consultancies (in topics such as nutrition, physiotherapy, and lifestyle coaching) to promote well-being in the workplace.